telerik/ajax-docs/controls/editor/managing-content/editable-and-non-editable-areas.md

 # Editable and Non-Editable Areas

 In this article you can see how you can add non-editable elements in the editable area of **RadEditor**.
-To better understand how editable areas oprate in HTML you can refer to this MDN article—[Content Editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_Editable).
+To better understand how editable areas operate in HTML, you can refer to this MDN article—[Content Editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_Editable).

-To Define editable and non-editable regions in **RadEditor**, you should place several DIV or SPAN element containers in the editor content area.
+In order to define editable and non-editable regions in **RadEditor**, you should place several DIV or SPAN element containers in the editor content area.
 After that, set the **unselectable="on"** attribute to their tags in order to prohibit selection of these elements.
 You should also set the **contentEditable** attribute to "**false**" to put these elements in non-editable mode.

-Here is an example:
+Here is an example: <Comment: Since you have two examples in this article, I suggest you label this as Example 1 and give it an SEO-friendly caption.>

 ````HTML
 <div style="border: red 1px solid;" contenteditable="false" unselectable="on">